deepanshs/mrsimulator/docs/user_guide/method/writing_custom_methods.rst

         ]
     )

+We now replace the old ``pulseacquire`` method in the simulator object with our new ``ct_pulseacquire`` method and re-simulate the spectrum.

-We simply add this new method to the simulator object, run the simulation, apply our proceessing, and plot the data.
+..
+We simply add this new method to the simulator object, run the
+.. simulation, apply our proceessing, and plot the data.

 .. plot::
     :context: close-figs

-    sim.methods = [pulseacquire, ct_pulseacquire]
+    sim.methods = [ct_pulseacquire]
     sim.run()

-    processed_data = processor.apply_operations(data=sim.methods[1].simulation.real)
+    processed_data = processor.apply_operations(data=sim.methods[0].simulation.real)

     plt.figure(figsize=(4.25, 3.0))
     ax = plt.subplot(projection="csdm")